 The science underlying these issues is strong, but awareness is weak.
 Without fully appreciating and broadcasting the scale of the problems and the enormity of the solutions required, society will fail to achieve even modest sustainability goals.”

 The situation can be summarised; Australia consumes its natural resources at the rate of 4.5 Earths per year and there is little evidence that this will be reduced under present policies.
-To explain the crucial role of biodiversity in our survival I will explain two of many examples.
+To explain the crucial role of biodiversity in our survival, I will explain two of many examples.

-Healthy Soil is a vital Life Support System
+Healthy soil is a vital life support system

 Soil, our ecological life support system for food production, consists of bacteria, fungi, viruses, nematodes, mites, worms and insects.
-In fact two thirds of thousands and perhaps millions of species on the planet form the soil, maintain its ecological structure and services.
+In fact, two thirds of thousands and perhaps millions of species on the planet form the soil, maintain its ecological structure and services.

-Clearly soil needs to retain its health by receiving organic matter to break down to service the food needs of plants but in much farming on our famously very poor, old and heavily weathered soils, fertiliser is given to maintain and increase crop yields.
+Clearly soil needs to retain its health by receiving organic matter to break down to service the food needs of plants.
+But in much farming on our famously very poor, old and heavily weathered soils, fertiliser is given to maintain and increase crop yields.

 Pesticides and herbicides also damage the structure of soil and together with nitrogen fertiliser they wash into rivers and groundwater to damage further ecosystems killing fish and many other species.

-Our choice is to continue with current practices and lose our life support system, food, or accept scientific alternatives and subsidise farmers for lost productivity.
+Our choice is to continue with current practices and lose our life support system – food – or accept scientific alternatives and subsidise farmers for lost productivity.

-We must also be aware that nitrogen fertiliser releases nitrous oxide (N2O) which is also an extremely potent greenhouse gas further reducing humanity’s chance of controlling emissions.
+We must also be aware that nitrogen fertiliser releases nitrous oxide (N2O) which is also an extremely potent greenhouse gas, further reducing humanity’s chance of controlling emissions.

 Each of us possesses an ecological system in our intestines, the bacteria and enzymes in our small intestine, which split apart ingested foods so the constituents can be absorbed into our body.
-The system is known as your microbiome.
+This system is known as your microbiome.

 Some patients with inflammatory bowel diseases resistant to conventional treatment can be treated successfully with a “poo-transplant” – the patient takes an oral dose of faecal material from a healthy patient to modify their disordered intestinal ecosystem.
 Similarly some soils lack ecological life because of overcropping and can only be restored by soil transplant when healthy soil is spread over dead soil.

-Biodiversity and Ecosystems reduce Epidemics
+Biodiversity and ecosystems reduce epidemics

 The Medical Journal The Lancet indicates we are now witnessing widespread increases in the emergence, spread and re-emergence of infectious diseases in wildlife, domestic animals, plants, and people.
 Covid was just the beginning.